 Ceramic Burrs Or Stainless Steel Burrs

-A conical burr grinder gives you two choices, stainless steel metal or ceramic.
-While I am not a material scientist and this topics is debate amongst coffee aficionados regarding which is best and why.
+A conical burr grinder gives you two choices: stainless steel, metal or ceramic.
+While I am not a material scientist, these topics are debated amongst coffee aficionados regarding which is best and why.

 Coffee enthusiasts prefer ceramic burr for the very reason of no losing any flavors due to the reduction in heat transfer and slight bloom of the grounds prior to brewing, meaning that no additional flavors are lost.

-Conical burrs as the preferred shape as far as I am concerned, as in my opinion, they are far easier to clean than a flat burr.
+Conical burrs are the preferred shape as far as I am concerned, as in my opinion, they are far easier to clean than a flat burr.

 Gauging The Quality Of Burr Grinders

 I touched on this earlier.
 Gauging the quality of your burr grinder is easy.
 The easiest way is to check its weight online or physically pick it up.
 At least 3 kilos (6.6 pounds) should be the minimum weight.

 The heavier the grinder, the better quality the materials used in its construction.
 Lighter weight grinders have more light-weight plastic materials which are weaker and less durable.

 A long warranty period is also a sign that I look for as it shows that the company has confidence in their products and that they are well-made and durable.
 They expect them to last.

 The Top 2 Best Coffee Grinder For Pour Over Coffee

 I have narrowed down my choice of the best coffee grinder for pour over coffee to just two grinders – a simple choice for you.